etherbits/posty/README.md

 # Posty
 app for scheduling posts on Mastodon

+## Team members
+- Nikoloz Kvrivishvili (etherbits)
+- Badreldin Ali Badri Ali Musa (update this with your github username)
+- Lobjanidze Tsotne (update this with your github username)

 ## How to run

 First add an ".env" file to the backend directory and fill it with values like in the .env.sample file.
 (Contact me so I can provide them)